isc-projects/bind9/doc/arm/reference.rst

     This indicates the number of IPv6 SOA queries sent.

 ``AXFRReqv4``
-    This indicates the requested IPv4 AXFR.
+    This indicates the number of requested IPv4 AXFRs.

 ``AXFRReqv6``
-    This indicates the requested IPv6 AXFR.
+    This indicates the number of requested IPv6 AXFRs.

 ``IXFRReqv4``
-    This indicates the requested IPv4 IXFR.
+    This indicates the number of requested IPv4 IXFRs.

 ``IXFRReqv6``
-    This indicates the requested IPv6 IXFR.
+    This indicates the number of requested IPv6 IXFRs.

 ``XfrSuccess``
     This indicates the number of successful zone transfer requests.